 The Different Types Of Masonry Walls

+The strongest part of any building or any structure for that matter would be the masonry walls.
+As they provide strength and durability to any structure, and at the same time they help in controlling the temperature indoors and out.
+In general, it keeps the indoors in and the outdoors out.
 When you hear the word masonry the first thing that should pop into your head is a construction that uses mortar as its binding material.
 It also uses single or rather individual stones, bricks, granites, marbles, tiles, concrete blocks, and more.
 Mortar uses sand in its mixture unlike Spackle and other substances.
 The materials for binding mixture is made lime, cement, soil, and there are a few other items it can be made out of as well.
+Of course, how strong and durable the masonry wall construction is will depend on the type of materials used, the workmanship, and the quality of the masonry wall construction.
+It also depends on the kind of individual units that is used for the masonry walls and what the function is going to be for.

 Here Are The Different Types Of Masonry Walls: